 Blood clots are caused by the pooling of excess blood, which often occurs in the legs.
 Compression stockings work to pressurize the cardiovascular system in your legs; the increased pressurization causes your arteries to work less hard to pump blood from your heart to its destination, and more notably causes your veins to be able to return blood to your heart more effectively, which increases blood flow and decreases the pooling of excess blood, leading to drastically decreased risk for blood clots / DVT.

 Compression stockings at a compression rating of 20mmHg or less are very effective at preventing blood clots in people who fall into the categories above.
 If greater compression levels are required, your doctor will likely have already realized this need and may prescribe a compression hose of a higher compression level available by prescription only.
-These standard compression stockings of 20mmHg or less are available here without a prescription.
+These standard thigh high compression socks of 20mmHg or less are available here without a prescription.